Black Bottom (dance)

-The Black Bottom is a dance which became popular during 1920s amid the Jazz Age.
+The Black Bottom is a dance which became popular during the 1920s amid the Jazz Age.
 It was danced solo or by couples.
 Originating among African Americans in the rural South, the black bottom eventually spread to mainstream American culture and became a national craze in the 1920s.
 The dance was most famously performed by Ann Pennington, a star of the Ziegfeld Follies, who performed it in a Broadway revue staged by Ziegfeld's rival George White in 1926.